Phathdt/facewallet/README.md

 - [Troubleshooting](#troubleshooting)
 - [License](#license)

-## How It Works - PIN-Based Key Derivation
+## How It Works - PRF + PIN Key Derivation

 Traditional wallets require you to manage seed phrases (12-24 words) or private keys, which can be lost, stolen, or forgotten.
-FaceWallet uses a fundamentally different approach combining biometric authentication with PIN-based key derivation.
+FaceWallet uses a fundamentally different approach combining biometric authentication with PRF-based key derivation.

 ### Two-Layer Security Model